ironmanisdead/cplusplusextensions/README.md

 you as a programmer are responsible for making an automatic conversion

 #### This library has many benefits, but there is a catch:
-CustomUtils::Vector does not support std::vector, and vice versa.
-Same with CustomUtils::String and CustomUtils::Array (although Array might be convertible implicitly.)
+CPPExtensions::Vector does not support std::vector, and vice versa.
+Same with CPPExtensions::String and CPPExtensions::Array (although Array might be convertible implicitly.)
 This project is designed to have as little dependencies on the parent library as possible.

 ## Installation, Uninstallation, and test files: